-Vehicle emissions on each road link are calculated for CO, NO_x, PM{2.5}, and CO2.
-CO, NO_x, and PM{2.5} are treated as pollutants with adverse health effects.
+Vehicle emissions on each road link are calculated for CO, NOx, PM2.5, and CO2.
+CO, NOx, and PM2.5 are treated as pollutants with adverse health effects.
 CO2 is treated as a gas with adverse environmental effects due to its contribution to global warming.
-For brevity, it is referred to as a pollutant as well.14 The external unit costs of each pollutant are listed in the appendix.
-Except for PM{2.5}, emissions per km depend on travel speed.
+For brevity, it is referred to as a pollutant as well.
+The external unit costs of each pollutant are listed in the appendix.
+Except for PM2.5, emissions per km depend on travel speed.
 The functional relationships are listed in the appendix.
-As shown in Figure 2, emission rates per veh-km of CO2 and NO_x are U-shaped functions of speed with respective minima at 42 km/h and 61 km/h.
+As shown in Figure 2, emission rates per vehicle kilometer traveled (veh-km) of CO2 and NOx are U-shaped functions of speed with respective minima at 42 km/h and 61 km/h.
 CO emissions per km also reach a minimum, but at a much higher speed.
 As reported in Table A2, speed limits are set to 50 km/h on the ring roads, In1 links, and Out1 links; and 70 km/h on the other arterial links.
-Thus, travel speeds can be above or below the minimum-emission levels of CO2 and NO_x.
+Thus, travel speeds can be above or below the minimum-emission levels of CO2 and NOx.
 As reported in later sections, without tolls average travel speed on the network is about 41 km/h.
 Depending on the tolling scheme, tolls increase average speeds by up to 8 km/h.
-Thus, tolling tends to increase CO2 emissions per veh-km, and reduce NO_x and CO emissions per veh-km.
+Therefore, tolling tends to increase CO2 emissions per veh-km, and reduce NOx and CO emissions per veh-km.
 However, tolling also induces some travelers to stop driving and switch to public transport.
-It also tends to long (i.e., π km or longer).
-If links are assumed to accommodate 250 vehicles per km per lane, spillback would occur only on the In1 links, and intermittently during the peak of the travel period.
+It also tends to reduce total veh-km on heavily congested links near the city centre where population density is high.
+Hence, tolling has the potential to reduce the costs of emissions substantially.

-14 In 2009, the US Environmental Protection Agency declared CO_2 to be a pollutant that poses danger to human health.
+&lt;sup>8 In 2009, the US Environmental Protection Agency declared $CO_2$ to be a pollutant that poses danger to human health.
 It is modeled here as a negative externality, but excluded from the calculation of local health effects.